nehith23/Pick-n-Place-manipulation-using-7-DOF-robot-arm/README.md

 - Navigates cluttered environments while avoiding collisions
 - Adapts to changes in the environment (variable table heights)

-## Code Availability Notice

-This code is currently submitted for academic evaluation. **The source files cannot be shared publicly until the assessment results are released.** Furthermore, public access will be determined based on the university's policy regarding the reuse of coursework for future student cohorts.

 ---

 ## Contact